symfony/symfony-docs/quick_tour/the_controller.rst

     {{ app.session.flash('notice') }}

 This is useful when you need to set a success message before redirecting the user to another page (which will then show the message).
+Please not that when you use hasFlash or getFlash instead of flash, the flash message will not be cleared and thus remain visible during following requests.

 Securing Resources
 ------------------